Chiral Properties of $(2\!+\!1)$-Flavor QCD in Magnetic Fields at Zero Temperature: Numerical setup

 \section{Numerical setup}

-In this study, we perform lattice QCD simulations with $N_f=2+1$ flavors using highly improved staggered quark (HISQ)~\cite{Follana:2006rc} fermions and a tree-level improved Symanzik gauge action~\cite{Luscher:1984xn,Weisz:1982zw} in the presence of external magnetic fields.
+In this study, we perform lattice QCD simulations with $N_f=2+1$ flavors using HISQ~\cite{Follana:2006rc} fermions and a tree-level improved Symanzik gauge action~\cite{Luscher:1984xn,Weisz:1982zw} in the presence of external magnetic fields.
 The magnetic field couples only to the quarks and is represented by a phase factor $u_\mu(n)$ of the $ \rm U(1)$ field introduced along the $z$ direction, i.e., $\vec{B}=\left(0, 0, B\right)$.
-The phase factor $u_\mu(n)$, expressed in the Landau gauge, is given by~\cite{Smit:1986fn,Al-Hashimi:2008quu}:
+The phase factor $u_\mu(n)$, expressed in the Landau gauge, is given by~\cite{Smit:1986fn,Al-Hashimi:2008quu}

 Here, $q$ is the electric charge of the quark, and the lattice size is denoted as $\left(N_x, N_y, N_z, N_\tau \right)$, where the coordinates are labeled $n_\mu=0,\dots,N_\mu-1\left(\mu=x, y, z, \tau\right)$.
 The external magnetic field applied along the $z$ direction is quantized as follows~\cite{DElia:2010abb,Bali:2012zg,Ding:2020hxw}: